alpaka-group/alpaka/doc/Distinction.md

 [here](http://on-demand.gputechconf.com/supercomputing/2013/presentation/SC3103_Towards-Performance-Portable-Applications-Kokkos.pdf)
 and  [here](http://dx.doi.org/10.3233/SPR-2012-0343).
 Source is available [here](https://github.com/trilinos/trilinos/tree/master/packages/kokkos).
-The project is similar to *alpaka* in the way it abstracts the kernel as templated functor.
+The project is similar to *alpaka* in the way it abstracts the kernel as templated function object.
 It provides parallel_for, parallel_reduce, etc. similar to thrust.

 ### Positive